 This course is an introduction to the field of economics in general.
-We will cover topics in both microeconomics and macroeconomics.
-Some of these include basic economic terminology, concept of scarcity, factors of production, comparison of different economic systems with an emphasis on a market system, supply & demand, business organizations, financial markets (stock project), money and banking, labor market and organized labor, taxes and government spending (fiscal policy), Federal Reserve and monetary policy, and international trade.
+We start with a basic overview of the economy and the current economic outlook, including the recent Great Recession and its causes.
+Following, we will cover topics in both microeconomics and macroeconomics.
+Some of these include basic economic terminology, concept of scarcity, factors of production, comparison of different economic systems with an emphasis on a market system, supply & demand, business organizations, financial markets (stock project), money and banking, labor market, taxes and government spending (fiscal policy), Federal Reserve and monetary policy, and trade.

 This is a lot to cover in one semester!